mariadelmarq/mar-hugo-website/content/project/adaptation/index.md

 ---
 title: "Adaptation and recurrent networks"
 subtitle: "My PhD project"
-excerpt: "For my PhD, I studied how brain cells process visual information.
+excerpt: "For my PhD I studied how brain cells process visual information.
 More specifically, how the way our brain cells are densely connected to each other can generate perceptual changes known as adaptation."
 date: 2015-01-31
 author: "Maria del Mar Quiroga"
 draft: false